MerosCrypto/Meros/docs/RPC/Eventual/Personal.md

 ### `getMnemonic`

-`getMnemonic` fetches and replies with the Node's Wallet's Mnemonic, without the password.
+`getMnemonic` replies with the Node's Wallet's Mnemonic, without the password.
 It takes in zero arguments and the result is a string of the mnemonic.

 ### `getParentPublicKey`

-`getParentPublicKey` fetches and replies with the Parent Public Key for the Node's HD Wallet, after applying BIP 44 derivation.
+`getParentPublicKey` replies with the Parent Public Key for the Node's HD Wallet, after applying BIP 44 derivation.
 It takes in zero arguments and the result is a string of the Parent Public Key.

 The result is a bool of true.

+### `getWatchedAddresses`

+`getWatchedAddresses` replies with every watched address.
+It takes in zero arguments and the result is an array of strings, each a watched address.

 ### `watchAddress`

 `watchAddress` instructs Meros to use inputs from the specified address when creating Send Templates (see below).
+It takes one argument:
+- `address` (string)

+The result is a bool of true.

+### `unwatchAddress`

+`watchAddress` instructs Meros to no longer watch an address.
 It takes one argument:
 - `address` (string)

 The result is a bool of true.